Schneeple/tourettes-guy-plugin/README.md

 If you aren't sure, it's the same place that stores your `settings.properties`

-Within this `.runelite` folder, there should be a `c-engineer-sounds` folder, which is where the sound files are downloaded to
+Within this `.runelite` folder, there should be a `tourettes-guy-sounds` folder, which is where the sound files are downloaded to

 ### 2. Prepare your sound files

 Make sure your files are all `.wav` format (just changing the extension won't work, actually convert them)

-Make sure the file name __exactly__ matches the name of the existing file (in `c-engineer-sounds` folder) you want to replace
+Make sure the file name __exactly__ matches the name of the existing file (in `tourettes-guy-sounds` folder) you want to replace

 ### 3. Understand how the files are handled

-If you replace an existing file in `c-engineer-sounds` using exactly the same file name, your sound will be loaded instead
+If you replace an existing file in `tourettes-guy-sounds` using exactly the same file name, your sound will be loaded instead

-If you place a new file with an unexpected file name in `c-engineer-sounds`, it will be deleted
+If you place a new file with an unexpected file name in `tourettes-guy-sounds`, it will be deleted

-If you place a new folder inside `c-engineer-sounds` that is unexpected, this should be left as is, so can be used to store multiple sounds that you may want to swap in at a future date
+If you place a new folder inside `tourettes-guy-sounds` that is unexpected, this should be left as is, so can be used to store multiple sounds that you may want to swap in at a future date

-If you want to revert to a default sound file, simply delete the relevant file in `c-engineer-sounds` and the default file will be re-downloaded when the plugin next starts
+If you want to revert to a default sound file, simply delete the relevant file in `tourettes-guy-sounds` and the default file will be re-downloaded when the plugin next starts

 ### 4. If it fails to play your sound